Kepler's laws of planetary motion: First law

 The special case of a circle is ε = 0, resulting in r = p = rmin = rmax = a = b and A = πr2.

 Second law

+Kepler's second law states that:

 A line joining a planet and the Sun sweeps out equal areas during equal intervals of time.

 The orbital radius and angular velocity of the planet in the elliptical orbit will vary.
 This is shown in the animation: the planet travels faster when closer to the Sun, then slower when farther from the Sun.
 Kepler's second law states that the blue sector has constant area.

+History and proofs

+Kepler notably arrived at this law through assumptions that were either only approximately true or outright false and can be outlined as follows: